 0 Total Credits

 - As with all graduate programs, independent learning is an important component in the Applied Sociology master's program.
-Students will demonstrate independent learning through research seminars and the thesis (thesis students only).
+Students will demonstrate independent learning through research seminars and research experiences with faculty and colleagues.

 Grand Total Credits: 30